- Home

 Vinegar is made from acetic acid – a natural disinfectant which kills bacteria and dissolves mineral deposits (such as limescale), dirt, grease, and grime.

-The main reason that people may avoid using vinegar as a cleaner is because of its pungent smell.
-But while its scent may linger for an hour or so, it then disappears; and you can mask it with a few drops of essential oil, such as lavender or peppermint.
+The main reason that people avoid using vinegar as a cleaner is its pungent smell.
+But while its scent might linger for an hour or so, it then disappears – and you can mask it with a few drops of essential oil, such as lavender or peppermint.

 You can buy white distilled vinegar on Amazon.